-ESG HIGHLIGHTS
+SUSTAINABILITY AND ESG HIGHLIGHTS

 Sustainability and ESG initiatives have been an integral part of the company's business.
-Our Core Values (Integrity, Golden Rule, Excellence, Objectives, and Profit), first introduced in 1987, are a cornerstone of our business and, as such, the tenets of sustainability have evolved naturally as we work to not only grow our business, but also to support our customers, community, and employees.
+Our Core Values are a cornerstone of our business and, as such, are the tenets of these initiatives and have evolved naturally as we work to not only grow our business, but also to support our customers, community, and employees.